mosahle7/Obsidian-Notes/RAG/Week-3.md

 **Hierarchical Proximity Graph**

 If 1000 docs,
-Layer 1: All 1000 vectors with complete proximity graph Layer 2: Randomly drop to 100 vectors and create new proximity graph.
+**Layer 1**: All 1000 vectors with complete proximity graph.
+**Layer 2**: Randomly drop to 100 vectors and create new proximity graph.
-Layer 3: Randomly drop to just 10 vectors and create new proximity graph.
+**Layer 3**: Randomly drop to just 10 vectors and create new proximity graph.

 Start from Layer 3 --> 2--> 1